 Lauren looks for answers in her tarot cards, hoping she might one day be able to read her father’s turbulent mind.
 Neighbours know more than they let on, but when local teenager Ann-Marie goes missing it’s no longer clear who she can trust.

-In spare, haunting prose, Francine Toon creates an unshakeable atmosphere of desolation and dread.
-In a place that feels like the end of the world, she unites the gloom of the modern gothic with the pulse of a thriller.
+In the shadow of the Highland forest, Francine Toon captures the wildness of rural childhood and the intensity of small-town claustrophobia.
+In a place that can feel like the edge of the word, she unites the chill of the modern gothic with the pulse of a thriller.
 It is the perfect novel for our haunted times.

 "From the first page PINE casts a sense of slowly-rising unease that is completely compelling.
 It's both eerie and thrilling at once, and had me under its spell until the end."